 Figure 7.
-A color scale (left) is used to indicate the ratio of gene expression comparing experimental levels control levels.
-On the right is the same clustering of genes C - N but the branching dendrogram has been replaced with the color-coded scale of fold change in gene expression.
+A color scale (above) is used to indicate the ratio of gene expression comparing experimental levels control levels.
+On the right is the same clustering of genes C - N (see figure 6) but the branching dendrogram has been replaced with the color-coded scale of fold change in gene expression.